ChaoLiou/vite-starter/README.md

 - Antd
   - Styles import on demand
   - Theme customization
+- WS x Vuex Plugin
+  - Receiving WS events will be triggered to dispatch the same name actions of a specified namespaced store.

 ## Please follow steps to scaffold your project based on `xycloud-starter`